ing-bank/lion/packages-node/remark-extend/README.md

 # remark-extend

-A plugin for remark to extend one markdown file with another.
+A plugin for remark to extend markdown by importing from source files.

 `remark-extend` is build to be integrated within the [unifiedjs](https://unifiedjs.com/) system.